 Requirements for Progression to the Upper-Division Major

 To become a degree seeking student in communication with a major in Professional Communication, the following requirement must be met:

-• Completion of an Associate of Arts (A.A.) degree from a Florida public institution or completion of the FSU Liberal Studies/general education requirements.
+- Completion of an AA degree from a Florida public institution or completion of the FSU General Education requirements.

-• Completion of FSU’s liberal studies math requirement (two acceptable courses)
+- Completion of FSU’s General Education math requirement (two acceptable courses)

-• Completion of FSU’s Freshman Composition liberal studies courses (two acceptable courses)
+- Completion of FSU’s General Education Freshman Composition/English courses (two acceptable courses)

-• Completion of all but 6 hours of the FSU liberal studies requirement.
+- Completion of all but 6 hours of the FSU General Education requirement.

 Major Program of Studies at FSU: 36 hours

-No grade below a C- will be accepted for any course in the major.
-Maintenance of a 2.0 cumulative GPA is required.
+No grade below a C minus will be accepted for any course in the major.
+Maintenance of a 2.00 cumulative GPA is required.
 The College of Applied Studies reserves the right to refuse admission or discontinue enrollment of any student at any time, if, in the judgment of the faculty, the student does not meet departmental or major standards.

 - ADV 3008 (3) Principles of Advertising